Galaxy Airlines Flight 203: Conclusion

-The National Transportation Safety Board concluded the probable cause of the accident as follow:
+The National Transportation Safety Board concluded the probable cause of the accident:

 the captain's failure to control and the copilot's failure to monitor the flight path and airspeed of the aircraft.
 This breakdown in crew coordination followed the onset of unexpected vibration shortly after takeoff ...
 Contributing to the accident was the failure of ground handlers to properly close an air start access door, which led to the vibration.

 The report concluded that the open access door caused vibrations which distracted the pilots, though they would likely not have prevented the aircraft from reaching cruise speed and altitude – there had been reports from other Electra pilots that the vibrations ceased at higher air speeds.
 The pilots reduced power to all four engines simultaneously, presumably to see whether they were the source of the vibrations, and did not restore power quickly enough to prevent a stall.

 Aftermath

 A few months after the crash, in May 1985, Lockheed issued a letter to warn operators about the possibility of an accidental opening of the Electra's air start access door.
 The FAA issued an Airworthiness Directive (AD) on the mandatory modifications of the air start access door for all existing Lockheed Electras in operation, and operators would be obliged to have inspectors checking on the Electras that were under operation and to include training on handling such situations.

 Questions were eventually raised following reports that the owner of Galaxy Airlines had faced serious financial problems prior to the acquisition of the airline.
 FAA officials initially downplayed the concerns, claiming that there was no link between the crash and the economic distress that the owner had been facing.
 However, in April 1986, the United States Transportation Department started an investigation on whether the airline should be grounded based on the owner's past financial woes, citing his questionable divestments with other operators prior to acquiring Galaxy Airlines, though officials stated that the investigation was not related to the crash.

 In March 1986, the United States Military Airlift Command announced that they had suspended Galaxy Airlines from providing charter services to any military bases in the continental United States, following the grounding of one of its cargo flights by the FAA.
 The measures were conducted in response to orders for tighter scrutiny on air operators in the aftermath of the crash of Arrow Air Flight 1285R, which happened in late 1985.
-Later in June, the United States Air Force, which had rewarded Galaxy Airlines with a $5.9 million contract for military charter services, announced that they had decided to terminate their deal following a military inspection that noted multiple deficiencies with the airline's inadequate maintenance and below-standard operations.
-The airline eventually ceased all operations that same year.
+Later in June, the United States Air Force, which had engaged Galaxy Airlines with a $5.9 million contract for military charter services, announced that they had decided to terminate their deal following a military inspection that noted multiple deficiencies with the airline's maintenance and operations.
+The airline ceased all operations that same year.

 A memorial called Galaxy Grove was dedicated at Rancho San Rafael Regional Park. in 1986.
 After the plaque was stolen in 2013, a two-ton granite replacement was installed.